InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor-script.md

 X: The typical solution is to cut dependencies whereever possible.
 This means that you can move independent and faster.
 It also means that you will duplicate effort that others already invested.

+-> -> Show dealing with dependencies slide 4

 InnerSource gives you a path in between the two options of being fully dependent on another team or cutting the dependency
 entirely: